inanepain/datetime/README.md

 primary="class"></span>class** is a truly simple wrapper for an **epoch timestamp**.
-It’s mainly useful when used in combination with a [`Timespan`](timespan.adoc) to do chained date calculations and then displaying the formatted result.
-Essentially it saves typing a few lines of code here and there and I think it looks a tad neater too.
+It’s mainly useful when used in combination with a [`Timespan`](timespan.adoc) to do chained date calculations and then display the formatted result.
+Essentially, it saves typing a few lines of code here and there, and I think it looks a tad neater too.
 The original bit of code was primarily used as a convenience class to easily switch between various date and time structures.

-Enough chatter, here comes it’s breakdown.
+Enough chatter, here comes its breakdown.

 ### Properties